AvinashMV/BehaviorLogging-AdaptiveWeb/README.md

 	Inside the terminal navigate to ~/mongo/bin.
 From bin directory run the command ./mongod - - dbpath ~/mongo-data.
 5. In chrome type - http://localhost:3000/

-What is this project is about?

-Adaptive web project.
-After securly logged in to the system, each user is displayed a static page of stackoverflow.
-User intereactions on the page (behavior) is captured and it is displayed as visualizaiton.
-Currently this project tracks "Search" , "Scroll" and "AskQuestion" in the stackOverflow page.

 Features of the Project: